 Lithium batteries and lead acid batteries internal resistance increases as the temperature decreases, so the battery will put out fewer amps in cold weather.

-Yes, Lithium battery can be installed in any position for they are a dry cell technology.
+Yes, the batteries can be installed in any position for they are a dry cell technology.

 The new fully automatic chargers on the market today need to be hooked up to a battery before they will output any voltage.
 This is primarily a safety feature that prevents spark when hooked up, and protects the charger against reverse polarity hookup.
 Some chargers need to see as much as 9V volts before they recognize that they are attached to a battery.
 Once the charger is hooked up, it should output 13.9-14.6 volts.
 If your charger does not do this, you may want to contact the manufacturer for further troubleshooting tips.

-• When charging a battery, place it on a non-flammable, and remove any flammable items nearby.
+- When charging a battery, place it on something non-flammable, and remove any flammable items nearby.

 Connect a voltmeter to the battery and start your engine.
 At idle, you should get a reading of 13-13.3V.
 Increase the RPM’s to around 3,000 and for 5 minutes monitor the voltage which should increase and maintain a voltage of 13.8 – 14.6 volts .
 If your charging system does not output this voltage, there may be a problem with the charging system.